ldijkman/ART-ESP32-Touch-TFT-Thermostat/test/art_test_1/Remote_WiFi_Sense_Switch/readme.md

 but could be a nice fast graphical overview of switch times on a day in landscape mode on phone

+Hey Electra?!
+Turn on the lights automatic each monday fron 2:55 to 5:50?! ;-)

 <img src="https://github.com/ldijkman/ART-ESP32-Touch-TFT-Thermostat/blob/main/test/art_test_1/Remote_WiFi_Sense_Switch/Screenshot_20211025-174354_Chrome.jpg">

 like this slider that the handles are not blocking view of the bar